ipbc-dev/jointube/content/faq.en.md

       </p>
       <p>

 There is nothing to do: your web browser does it automatically.
-If you are on a mobile phone or if your network does not allow it (router, firewall, etc.), this function is disabled to switch back to an "old-style" video broadcast ;).
+If you are on a mobile phone or if your network does not allow it (router, firewall, etc.), this function is disabled and switches back to an "old-style" video broadcast ;).

       </p>
     </div>